any-tdf/stdf/doc/components/cell/guide_en.md

 ## Snippet

-Cell component supports three slots: leftChild, rightChild and detailChild.
-When leftChild is provided, the leftmost content of Cell will be rendered by the leftChild slot, refer to examples for customizing left images; when rightChild is provided, the rightmost content will be rendered by rightChild, refer to examples for customizing right images; when detailChild is provided, the right detail content will be rendered by detailChild, refer to examples for customizing right detail content.
+Cell component supports three Snippet: leftChild, rightChild and detailChild.
+When leftChild is provided, the leftmost content of Cell will be rendered by the leftChild, refer to examples for customizing left images; when rightChild is provided, the rightmost content will be rendered by rightChild, refer to examples for customizing right images; when detailChild is provided, the right detail content will be rendered by detailChild, refer to examples for customizing right detail content.

 ## left & right